uviclibraries/podcasting/editing-audio.md

 This is helpful in situations where you might want to move the order of your content around.
 For example, in an interview recording, you might want to change the order of a question and answer.

-Here are the steps to inserting or copy audio into your audio track:
+**Here are the steps to inserting or copy audio into your audio track:**

-1. **Select** a few seconds of audio from the middle of your recorded audio, then, in the main menu, select **Edit -> Copy**.
+1. **Select** a few seconds of audio from the middle of your recorded audio, then, in the main menu, select **Edit > Copy**.
-2. Somewhere else in your audio track, where there is a gap in speaking, click on the timeline and then select **Edit -> Paste** to insert the copied clip.
+2. Somewhere else in your audio track, where there is a gap in speaking, click on the timeline and then select **Edit > Paste** to insert the copied clip.

 You can follow this same copy/paste process to move any audio from any Audacity track to another.

 > **NOTE**: the locations of buttons in Audacity's interface vary from version to version and system to system (i.e., Windows, Mac, or Linux).
-If you do not find what you are looking for, rely on the main menu to **Edit -> Copy / Edit -> Paste**.
+If you do not find what you are looking for, rely on the main menu to **Edit > Copy / Edit > Paste**.

 <button onclick="toggle('gif2')">Show / Hide Animation </button>
 <div id="gif2">